JetBrains/Qodana/topics/clone-finder-teamcity-plugin.md

 In the [inspection profile](ui-overview.md#Adjust+your+inspection+profile), you will find two inspections provided by Clone Finder:
 * Code Fragments/Clone
-* Code Fragments/Clone with different licenses
+* Code Fragments/Clone with license mismatch

 [//]: # "![Build Tab](tab.png) - irrelevant"